by Amy Venzke July 16, 2019 6 min read

-In Spring 2020, Nuna is introducing the EXEC, an all-in-one option that transitions from a convertible car seat to a seatbelt-positioning booster (with harness easily tucked away).
+The Nuna EXEC is an all-in-one option that transitions from a convertible car seat to a seatbelt-positioning booster (with harness easily tucked away).

 The EXEC can accommodate your child from their first ride in a car seat to their last.
 Car seat laws vary by state, but many states require a child to sit in a car seat until they reach age 8 and/or 57 inches (4'9").

 But while the EXEC does it all, some families will still prefer a car seat built for each stage of your child's development—with most of the time spent in a convertible car seat like the Nuna RAVA.

 And the two seats share much in common, like an all-steel frame, quick-and-easy installation, and convenient features like a no-rethread harness, a wide range of recline angles, and dual built-in cupholders.

 In this comparison, we'll review the pros and cons of choosing the Nuna RAVA convertible car seat (and subsequently, a booster car seat) or bypassing the convertible for the Nuna EXEC all-in-one option.

 Watch a video comparing the differences between the Nuna EXEC and RAVA below!

 But compared with the total cost of buying a trio of Nuna car seats over the years, the EXEC actually offers a significant cost savings.

 The RAVA tops out at a height limit of 49" or a weight limit of 65 pounds, which most kids will reach around age 6 or 7.

 The EXEC surpasses those limits when you stow away the harness inside the seat, converting the convertible seat into a booster for kids over 40 pounds and 38" in height.
 To start using the booster, your child should be at least age 4 and meet both the height and weight limits.
 In booster form, the EXEC can fit kids up to 57" or a whopping 120 pounds.